MSFNCPGTP/MSFNCPGTP.github.io/README.md

 ![Alt Sec1](sec1.png)

-- Feature 2: [How does it affects you?]
+- Feature 2: [How does it affect you?]

 ![Alt Sec2](sec3.png)